Fellow Anoop Mohamed Iqbal, M.B.B.S., and Janet L. Hansen, R.N., C.D.E.

 The Postdoctoral Certificate Program in clinical and translational science is designed for Mayo Clinic physicians, scientists and other staff members with doctoral degrees who want to pursue advanced clinical and translational research training.

-Offered by the Center for Clinical and Translational Science (CCaTS) in collaboration with Mayo Graduate School, the one-year Postdoctoral Certificate Program includes individualized coursework, a mentored research experience and the development of a manuscript to be submitted for publication.
+Offered by the Center for Clinical and Translational Science (CCaTS) in collaboration with Mayo Clinic Graduate School of Biomedical Sciences, the one-year Postdoctoral Certificate Program includes individualized coursework, a mentored research experience and the development of a manuscript to be submitted for publication.

 Upon completion of the certificate program, you are prepared to:

 - Analyze and interpret data

 Read more about the Postdoctoral Certificate Program's eligibility requirements, application process and curriculum.

 There is no in-house call.
 During the first year, pediatric endocrine fellows are on call with one of the pediatric endocrine consultants from home every two to three weeks.

 There is one weekend of call a month during the second year.
 During the third year, fellows assume a supervisory role for pediatric endocrine inpatients and are on call from home for one week every month.